susumuota/kaggleenv/README.md

 Note: This method may take 30 minutes and **18.5GB** for data downloads.
 If it's too much for your computer, you should consider an another way.

+All files in this document are available from [here](https://github.com/susumuota/kaggleenv)

 ## Install Docker

 Install and setup Docker from [here](https://docs.docker.com/get-docker/).